Loading NuWatt Energy...

 Level 2 (240V, 32-48 amp) is recommended for home charging.
 It adds 25-37 miles of range per hour, fully charging most EVs overnight.
 Level 1 (120V) only adds 3-5 miles per hour, which is impractical for daily commuters unless you drive under 30 miles/day.

 A Level 2 charger unit costs $400-$800, and professional installation adds $400-$1,200, for a total of $800-$2,000.
-After the Section 30C credit ($1,000) and CHEAPR rebate ($500), most CT homeowners pay $0 net cost for their charger.
+After the CHEAPR rebate ($500), most CT homeowners pay $300-$1,500 net for their charger.
+The federal Section 30C credit expired June 30, 2026 and is no longer available.

 Eversource Connecticut offers time-of-use rates that benefit EV owners who charge during off-peak hours.
 The CHEAPR program (statewide) provides the direct EV charger rebate.
 Energize CT also offers broader home energy incentives that can complement your solar + EV project.